 7. Master a complicated recipe

-8. Take on a new book or series
+8. Take on a new book or streaming series

-Sit by the fire with a mug of hot tea or a glass of red wine and work on a longer book or series that you’ve been meaning to read forever.
-A great way to feel accomplished is to finally have read that classic novel or intimidating trilogy.
+Sit by the fire with a mug of hot tea or a glass of red wine and work on a longer book or watch a streaming series that you’ve been meaning to forever.
+A great way to feel accomplished is to finally have read that classic novel or understand what all the social media memes were about.